Student Services on the NMSU Las Cruces (Main) Campus

-A NMSU parking permit is required to park on DACC’s Espina Campus in parking lots or curbside on streets.
+Parking permits are not required for any DACC parking lots.
+At the Espina Campus, DACC parking lots are designated with signage to indicate the lot is dark blue.
+These DACC lots do not require a permit.
+However, a NMSU parking permit is required to park curbside on streets surrounding the DACC Espina Campus.
 Parking meters require payment.
-Free parking is available near the Pan American Center.
-The campus parking map is available online at http://park.nmsu.edu/.
-Parking regulations are enforced between the hours of 7:30 a.m. and 4:30 p.m.
-Disabled parking spaces, emergency/fire zones, service zones and yellow curbs are enforced 24 hours a day.
-Parking Regulations are available online at http://park.nmsu.edu/.
+Additional free parking is available and can be located on the parking map.
+The parking map is available online at http://park.nmsu.edu/.
+Parking regulations are enforced Monday through Friday between the hours of 7:30 a.m. and 4:30 p.m.
+Disabled parking spaces, emergency/fire zones, services zones, and yellow curbs are enforced 24 hours a day.
+Parking regulations are available online at http://park.nmsu.edu/.

-Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu or at the Parking Department located on the second floor of the NMSU Barnes & Noble Bookstore, Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu/ or at the NMSU Parking Department located on the second floor of the NMSU Bookstore, Monday through Friday form 8:00a.m. to 4:30 p.m.

-Aggie Transit is a free campus shuttle service available to all students.
+Aggie Transit is a free campus shuttle service available to all students to access the entire NMSU and DACC Espina campuses.
 Bus route maps are available at http://park.nmsu.edu/.

-Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations, and developing parking lots, as well as maintaining information related to the university fleet.
+Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations, and developing parking lots, as well as maintaining information related the NMSU fleet.